Brain tumour research

 The above trials are listed on our clinical trials database.
 To find them, go to the trials database search page and type in 'scans' in the free text search box.

 The GALA 5 trial is looking at 2 treatments for glioblastoma.
 The first treatment is 5-ALA or Gliolan.
 It is a dye that makes brain tumour cells glow red under ultra violet light.
 During surgery, it can help surgeons to check they are removing as much brain tumour as possible.
-The second part of the treatment is a chemotherapy implant called a Gliadel wafer that the surgeon puts into the space left by removing the brain tumour.
+The second part of the treatment is a chemotherapy implant called a Gliadel wafer that the surgeon puts into the area of the brain tumour.
 The aim of this treatment is to kill any tumour cells left after surgery.

 The researchers want to see if it is safe to have 5-ALA and Gliadel wafers with standard brain tumour treatments.
 They also want to find out how many people are helped by this treatment and whether it has an effect on other treatments they have.